 Sustainability Services has a rolling programme of upgrading recycling facilities within buildings to help achieve the University's target of recycling 60% of total waste generated (by weight) by 2024.

-Phases 1, 2 and 3 have already covered a substantial proportion of the estate as follows:
+Phases 1 to 6 have already covered a substantial proportion of the estate, including the following buildings:

 - Phase 1: ICMA, Henley Business School and Edith Morley building.